 For the ECM integration, it is required that the ECM system complies with the CMIS 1.0 standard (Content Management Interoperability Services).

 This standard consists of a generic set of Web services that expose the capabilities of the ECM and handle metadata.

 Web services supported in Bizagi's CMIS 1.0 support are those provided as SOAP standard.

 Most major players in the ECM industry support the CMIS standard.

 For more information about the CMIS standard and its services specification, refer to http://docs.oasis-open.org/cmis/CMIS/v1.0/cmis-spec-v1.0.html.

 Bizagi can be easily integrated with those leading products in the market which support this standard, such as: SharePoint, Alfresco, Documentum, Filenet or DocuShare.

-Once you ensure that your ECM system complies to the CMIS 1.0 standard (for a technical detail and further information on this standard, refer to CMIS compatibility and technical reference), what you will need in your ECM for Bizagi's use is:
+Once you make sure that your ECM system complies to the CMIS 1.0 standard (for a technical detail and further information on this standard, refer to CMIS compatibility and technical reference), what you will need in your ECM for Bizagi's use is:

 •Having a folder in your ECM repository so that Bizagi can store documents in there (and having well-defined any relevant metadata).